Latest BLS grocery price data, translated for dinner

 Source-ready citation for writers and journalists

-This hub is the canonical page for the index.
-Monthly reports should link back here so citations and backlinks consolidate on the main data asset.
+This hub is the canonical page for the Family Dinner Cost Index.
+Monthly reports, the dupe tracker, and external citations should link back here so source references consolidate on the main data asset.

 Turn this month's prices into a realistic weekly meal plan.